Enterprise Mobility is Opening Doors to Diverse Talent

 Commitment 3) Recognise non-traditional or informal work experience

 Over 70,000 candidates apply for 1500 graduates positions each year.
-But despite the huge volume of applications it processes, Enterprise Mobility ensure that each and every one is screened by a person.
+But despite the huge volume of applications it processes, Enterprise Mobility ensures that each and every one is screened by a person.

-“Understanding and nurturing a person’s potential is the cornerstone of our recruitment process,” Clare affirms.
-“We know that many jobseekers, particularly young people and those from lower socioeconomic backgrounds, struggle to identify and articulate the skills that they have.
+“Identifying and nurturing a person’s potential is the cornerstone of our recruitment process,” Clare affirms.
+“We know that many jobseekers, particularly young people and those from lower socioeconomic backgrounds, struggle to recognise and articulate the skills that they have.
 They often overlook the skills that they’ve acquired through part-time jobs or hobbies, but which show us that they have the attitude that we’re looking for.
-That’s why it’s so important to us that we apply the human touch – we have a much clearer idea than our candidates have what we’re looking for in a future employee, so we make an effort to proactively identify it – we don’t leave it up to chance that the candidate will know what we want and how to present it in their CV so that it doesn’t get overlooked by AI.”
+That’s why it’s so important to us that we apply the human touch – we know what we’re looking for in a future employee, so we make an effort to comb through each submission carefully and with an open mind – we don’t assume the candidate will know how to best present their skills and we don’t use AI.”

 This personal approach continues throughout the entire recruitment process.
 “We don’t use AI at all in the selection process,” she continues.
 “We have no psychometric tests, online tests or assessment centres.
 What we do have is people talking to people: and we never forget that it’s just as important that the candidate chooses us as it is that we choose them.
 We want everyone to know exactly what they’re getting.
 So we offer weekly coaching sessions to all candidates, making sure that there is always one member of the recruitment team, one hiring manager and one recent recruit on hand to answer questions from any angle.
 Our ‘interview’ is badged as a conversation between two people, and then the final stage is a visit to the branch, where the candidate will sit with the team for a few hours, experience what a ‘typical’ working day looks like, and then have another 1:1 conversation, this time with the hiring manager.
-The whole process is an opportunity to get to know each other and to work out that we are right for each other – it’s not just one way.”
+The whole process is an opportunity to get to know each other and to work out that we are right for each other – it’s not just one way.
+The time we put in at the front end pays dividends in terms of the diversity of the workforce that we employ, and our retention rates.
+We have also seen an increase in the success rate of candidates.”

 The benefits of the Opening Doors campaign